Hey Everyone, Jeff Here...

-I am writing to you about my dear friend Mary, to let you know about her current health challenge and how you can help.
-This is not an easy topic for me to write about, but I know that without publishing this page, someone who might be interested in helping won't have that opportunity.
+I want to share some info about my dear friend Mary, and to let you know about her current health challenge.
+This is not an easy topic for me to write about and while writing books about Great Danes & dogs, this page is tough.
+Yet I know, without sharing Mary's story, someone who might be interested in helping won't have that opportunity.

 There is one important thing we all can do and it's real easy... register as an organ and tissue donor in your State.
 You'll most likely receive a driver's license with a little heart graphic on it somewhere which indicates proudly that in the event of your passing, your organs and tissue will live on giving life to countless others in need!

 In 2017 alone, registered donors gave life to over 34,000 people with organ and tissue donations, that's absolutely incredible!
-From organs to corneas, face, hands, blood and stem cells, blood and platelets and other tissues, what a gift we can give after our passing!
+From organs to corneas, hands, marrow, blood and stem cells, blood platelets and many other tissues, what a gift we can give after our passing!

 Registration is simple and Organdonor.gov, run by the U.S. Department of Health and Human Services makes it easy.
 Additionally, many States provide a box on their driver's license application/renewal forms that you can check-off to be registered.
 You can't take it with you when you're gone so please consider this simple life-saving gift to others in need.